kwaldenphd/sql-queries-joins/README.md

 USING (id_person);
 ```

-<blockquote>Q9: Write an SQL query that joins the Transactions and Team_Locations tables and returns all columns.
+<blockquote>Q9: Write an SQL query that joins the Transactions and Team_Locations tables and returns all matching columns from the Transactions table.
 What kind of join is this?
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.</blockquote>

 67. Additional resources:
 - W3Schools, ["SQL Joins"](https://www.w3schools.com/sql/sql_join.asp)